Tallinn Digital Summit 2026

 The Tallinn Digital Summit 2026 convenes at a moment of rupture, not transition.
 Deepening geopolitical uncertainty, with war in Ukraine showing no sign of resolve, has collided with technological change at a pace that outruns the capacity of governments, institutions, and societies to respond.
-Public trust in democratic institutions is simultaneously under destruction.
-Cyberattacks by state and malicious actors are now perceived as the top risk across G7 countries, above economic crisis and conventional military threats.
-Against this backdrop, artificial intelligence and agentic systems, the most consequential technologies of our era, are being simultaneously developed, deployed, and weaponised.
+Artificial intelligence and agentic systems, the most consequential technologies of our era, are being developed, deployed, and weaponised simultaneously.
+All this might be formulated as a challenge, but it should be seen as immense potential.

-AI gives democracies the possibilities to deliver through a proactive, agentic state — where interaction with public services is kept to a minimum, and where businesses and individuals can direct their most precious resource - time, towards creating rather than navigating bureaucracy.
-But while AI's economic potential is estimated in trillions, fewer than 5% of organisations globally have realised substantial financial gains from technology.
-As 30% of AI's impact derives from technology itself, the remaining 70% comes from people and the workforce.
-This forces governments and leaders to pragmatically rethink how agentic states are envisioned, deployed, and governed, how workforces learn and transform, and what kind of frameworks drive change at every level.
+AI gives democracies the possibility to deliver through an agentic state and reduce costs for the taxpayers.
+A state that is proactive and does not require unnecessary interaction, while transparency is ensured, and citizens have control over their data.
+In this setting, the businesses and individuals can direct their most precious resource - time - towards creating value rather than navigating bureaucracy.
+But while AI's economic potential is estimated in trillions, fewer than 5% of organisations and even fewer governments globally have realised substantial financial gains from this technology.
+This forces governments and leaders to rethink how agentic states are envisioned, deployed, and governed, how to transform the workforce, and how to drive change together with trusted technology providers.

 Estonia is a small, fully digital nation that has recently launched several important initiatives like Eesti.ai, which is a nation-wide programme in collaboration with international experts and startup unicorn founders with concrete targets: to double the value of Estonian labour by 2035 through AI, and to grow the economy by 25% within five years and 50% within a decade.
 Simultaneously, Estonia is investing in the next generation through the AI Leap initiative — a landmark public-private partnership with leading global AI companies that brings advanced tools directly into classrooms, ensuring that critical thinking, cyber resilience, and AI & tech literacy become the foundation of our workforce.
 This is our second-generation Tiger Leap — and it is already underway.

-The 2026 edition of the Tallinn Digital Summit offers a unique, invitation-only forum for constructive and pragmatic dialogue among leaders from the political, business, innovation, financial, digital, and defence domains, across both open and closed formats.
-As Estonia chairs both the Nordic-Baltic 8 and Digital Nations in 2026, the Summit advances the shared ambition to build the world's most digitally integrated region by 2030.
+The 2026 edition of the Tallinn Digital Summit offers a unique, invitation-only forum for constructive and pragmatic dialogue among leaders from the political, business, innovation, financial, digital, and defence domains.
+As Estonia chairs both the Nordic-Baltic 8 and Digital Nations in 2026, the Summit advances the shared ambition to build the world's most digitally integrated region.
 We are inviting like-minded nations, technology leaders, and business pioneers to shape the answer together.
 The Tallinn Digital Summit 2026 is where that work begins.

 For further information, please contact: